 "....In this beautiful place erected for Jesus to be adored, the Blessed Sacrament is exposed daily, day and night, where zealous adorers pray for the needs of all mankind.
 This church was intended to be a “Tabernacle” of the city, the place of prayer and reconciliation, an oasis of silence and peace..."

-Well, after visiting this beautiful church with so much of spiritually "in the air" it may be wise to stop for a while, sit on the bench and takes some time for reflections....
+Well, after visiting this beautiful church with so much spirituality "in the air" it may be wise to stop for a while, sit on the bench and take some time for reflections....

 Otherwise leaving the church you will find yourself in the middle of the bustling Plaza San Martin.

-However once you are ready, you are invited for the next step in the walking tour offered by the Free Church Blessed Sacrament Tours Pictures.
-Our next stop is not far from the church - it is the Kavanagh Building.
+However, once you are ready, you are invited for the next step on this walking tour - our next stop is not far from the church - it is the Kavanagh Building.